ouchmode/Portfolio/all_collections/_posts/2023-12-13-sm64-speedruns.md

 I added more than enough comments in the code while I was making this as a way to make sure I understand everything and keep notes.

 Below are two examples of the questions I tested myself on with the dataset I used.
-Here, I utilized Jupyter Notebook's SQL Magic (preceeding SQL statements with "%%sql" directly in Python outputs a DataFrame with the result of the statement(s)).
+Here, I utilized Jupyter Notebook's SQL Magic (preceding SQL statements with "%%sql" directly in Python outputs a DataFrame with the result of the statement(s)).

 **First Place Times (per category, per platform (N64, EMU, VC))**